TrellixVulnTeam/screening-fist_OO2T/docs/docs/data.md

    The new approach involves approximating the gradient of the traces at each point using a convolution of the matrix
    $[-1, 0, 1]$ across the trace.
    The gradient of each trace is invariant to absolute absorbance whilst showing changes in absorbance in the region of interest.
-   The trace gradients can be used to quantitatify the P450 response using the $\Delta \frac{\delta y}{\delta x}$ at 405 nm, between the two peaks of interest.
+   The trace gradients can be used to quantify the P450 response using the $\Delta \frac{\delta y}{\delta x}$ at 405 nm, between the two peaks of interest.

-5. The compound-enzyme concentration-response data can be quantified by fitting a Michaelis-Menten steady-state kinetics curve to the data points, which yields the binding metrics $K_d$ which indicates the strength of the protein-compound interaction, and $V_{max}$ which indicates the response magnitude of the enzyme to the compound.
+The compound-enzyme concentration-response data can be quantified by fitting a Michaelis-Menten steady-state kinetics curve to the data points, which yields the binding metrics $K_d$ which indicates the strength of the protein-compound interaction, and $V_{max}$ which indicates the response magnitude of the enzyme to the compound.
-For each experiment, curves were fit using `scipy.optimize.curve_fit`, which itself uses `trf?`.
+For each experiment, curves were fit using `scipy.optimize.curve_fit`, which itself uses `trf?` as a default optimization algorithm.
 For each curve fit, $R^2$ served as a fit quality metric.

-These steps were applied to each experiment, yeilding a little over 4000 data points.
+These steps were applied to each experiment using the script `sxfst/scripts/data_analysis.py`, yielding a 4110 data points, or 822 compounds screened against five BM3 mutants.

-That's tight

-### Response Qualification and Quantification
+Extracting an accurate response and fitting a Michaelis-Menten curve to each experiment was not successful with the script in its current state, though with some extra development it probably could work.

+## Manual Annotation

+In lieu of accurate $K_d$ and $V_{max}$ metrics for each experiment, traces were plotted and manually annotated for hits and also for experiments where data was noisy and unusable.
+The annotations were generated using the command `sxiv -to data/out/*png > hits.txt` which allowed relatively fast processing and several passes over the data to mitigate human error as far as possible.

+The annotation files are in `lab/*.txt`, from which 149 hits were identified and the script `sxfst/scripts/manual-annotations.py` was used to process these results into `data/manual-annot.tsv` which contains the SMILES, the full sequence and whether or not the two appeared to bind on manual annotation.

+This file was used to re-train a pre-trained deep learning model for the project.